KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 ## Working With the GM

-When NCO needs an outcome, ANCO should should present his exact notes to the GM.
+When NCO needs an outcome, ANCO should present exact notes to the GM.
 The GM may respond at that moment, in a period of time, or maybe even not at all, depending on the traffic.

 Do not invent outcomes.
 Route outcome questions to GM.